squaresLab/squaresLab.github.io/research.md

 - [A Deeper Look into Bug Fixes: Patterns, Replacements, Deletions, and Additions](/publications/#SotoMSRChallenge2016)

 ## Robotics Software QA/Bug Testing
+Robots and autonomous systems are becoming increasingly important in our day to day lives.
+Therefore it is now more important than ever to detect and prevent errors and failures in these systems as soon as possible.

 ## AI/Search-Based Software Engineering
 The environment in which software systems run are constantly changing.
 The maintenance efforts on these systems would be significantly reduced if